laurentsuch/foundationshades/README.md

 **Saturation** indicates how much 'gray' is in the space.
 When 0, the color is gray and when 1.0 the color is a primary color.

 **Value** records the brightness of color.
 When 0, the color is black, when 1.0, the color is white (Scale is 0-100 or 0 - 1.0).

+## Data Analysis:
+I created a dashboard using Tableau that can aid consumers in deciding which brands  have best range of shades, especially those that cater specifically towards women of color.